Skip to content

 You can complete an 4-credit internship in a museum here in Cambridge (e.g., in a Harvard University or Boston-area museum) or in a museum near your home in the United States.
 In lieu of the internship, you complete an additional 4-credit elective.

-Courses Expire: Finish Your Coursework in Under 5 Years
+Courses Expire: Finish Your Coursework in Under Five Years

-Courses over 5 years old at the point of admission will not count toward the degree.
-As noted above, the proseminar cannot be more than 2 years old at the time of application.
+Courses over five years old at the point of admission will not count toward the degree.
+As stated above, the proseminar cannot be more than two years old at the time of application.

-You have 5 years to complete your degree requirements.
-The 5-year timeline begins at the end of the term in which you complete any 2 degree-applicable courses, regardless of whether or not you have been admitted to the degree program.
+Further, you have five years to complete your degree requirements.
+The five-year timeline begins at the end of the term in which you complete any two degree-applicable courses, regardless of whether or not you have been admitted to a degree program.

-Additionally, admission eligibility will be jeopardized if, at the point of application to the program, the 5-year degree completion policy cannot be satisfied (i.e., too many courses to complete in the time remaining).
+Potential degree candidates must plan accordingly and submit their applications to comply with the five-year course expiration policy or they risk losing degree credit for completed course work.
+Additionally, admission eligibility will be jeopardized if, at the point of application to the program, the five-year degree completion policy cannot be satisfied (i.e., too many courses to complete in the time remaining).

 Graduate with Your Harvard Degree

 When you have fulfilled all degree requirements, you will earn your Harvard University degree: Master of Liberal Arts (ALM) in Extension Studies, Field: Museum Studies.
-Degrees are awarded in November, March, and May, with the annual Harvard Commencement ceremony in May.
+Degrees are awarded in November, February, and May, with the annual Harvard Commencement ceremony in May.

 Degree Candidate Exclusive Benefits

 When you become an officially admitted degree candidate, you have access to a rich variety of exclusive benefits to support your academic journey.
-To learn more, visit degree candidate academic opportunities and privileges
+To learn more, visit degree candidate academic opportunities and privileges.